shrall/GIGIH-Midterm/readme.md

 The API is structured with the following endpoints:

-1. `GET /video/`: Get all videos available.
+1. `GET /video/`: Get all videos available, with optional query parameters.

+   - Query Parameters:
+     - `page`: Number (optional, default: 1) - The page number of results.
+     - `search`: String (optional) - Search term for filtering videos.

 2. `GET /video/:id`: Get a specific video by its ID.
 3. `POST /video/`: Create a new video.
 4. `GET /video/:id/comment`: Get all comments for a specific video.